tidyverse/tibble/revdep/problems.md

 # ggformula

-Version: 0.6
+Version: 0.6.1

 ## In both

+*   checking re-building of vignette outputs ...
+WARNING
+    ```
+    Error in re-building vignettes:
+      ...
+    Quitting from lines 180-186 (ggformula.Rmd)
+    Error: processing vignette 'ggformula.Rmd' failed with diagnostics:
+    there is no package called 'mosaicModel'
+    Execution halted
+    ```

 *   checking package dependencies ...
 NOTE
     ```
-    Package suggested but not available for checking: ‘mosaic’
+    Package suggested but not available for checking: ‘mosaicModel’
     ```

 # ggfortify